A Mist of Prophecies: Plot summary

 Meanwhile, Gordianus continues reminiscing on his time with the young Cassandra in flashbacks, including the start of their affair while his wife of many years lay at home dying.
 Despite the fact that she was young enough to be his granddaughter, he believes that the two fell in love.

-Once again taking Davus, the pair go to visit Fausta, Sulla’s daughter and Milo’s estranged wife.
-Similarly to the others, it’s revealed that Cassandra came by and spoke gibberish, leaving Fausta uncertain about Cassandra’s so-called gifts.
+Once again taking Davus, the pair visit Fausta, Sulla's daughter and Milo's estranged wife.
+Similarly to the others, it is revealed that Cassandra came by and spoke gibberish, leaving Fausta uncertain about Cassandra's so-called gifts.

-Leaving Fausta, the two then seek out Clodia, the other object of Gordianus’ illicit desires.
-Quickly noting that Gordianus had been in love with Cassandra, he shares his belief that the seeress’ death was related to Milo and Caelius’ revolt.
+Leaving Fausta, the two seek out Clodia, the other object of Gordianus' illicit desires.
+Quickly noting that Gordianus had been in love with Cassandra, he shares his belief that the seeress' death was related to Milo and Caelius' revolt.
 Avoiding all his questions about Cassandra, Gordianus decides to visit her another time.

-It’s revealed that Milo and Caelius approached Gordianus the last time he saw Cassandra illicitly.
+It is revealed that Milo and Caelius approached Gordianus the last time he saw Cassandra illicitly.
 The two men attempted to conscript Gordianus into their plans for revolution.
 When he refuses, they threaten to kill him but drug him instead.
 Momentarily gaining consciousness, Gordianus overhears Caelius arguing about keeping him alive due to a promise made to the witch, presumably Cassandra.
-After 24 hours, he awakes and goes to Cassandra’s room only to find it stripped bare.
+After 24 hours, he awakes and goes to Cassandra's room, only to find it stripped bare.

-With only one of the seven women left, Gordianus ponders on how to approach Calpurnia, Caesar’s wife.
+With only one of the seven women left, Gordianus ponders on how to approach Calpurnia, Caesar's wife.
 Beating him to the punch, Calpurnia calls upon him instead.
-Traveling by litter, he is delivered to a secret house of Caesar’s.
-Calpurnia reveals this was Cassandra’s true residence as one of Caesar’s spies.
-On Calpurnia’s advice, Caesar recruited a talented actress from Alexandria to play a mad seeress.
-Using the intel she received from Caesar, Cassandra would then fake a fit and utter a “prophesy” based on what she knew about the person.
-Despite Gordianus’ beliefs, Calpurnia admits that Caelius had been in touch with Clodia during the last few months.
-Getting wind of Caelius’ plans, she orders Cassandra to give him and Milo a false prophecy of doom to stop their revolt.
-Before leaving, she asks Gordianus to let her know what he uncovers about Cassandra’s death.
+Traveling by litter, he is delivered to a secret house of Caesar's.
+Calpurnia reveals this was Cassandra's true residence as one of Caesar's spies.
+On Calpurnia's advice, Caesar recruited a talented actress from Alexandria to play a mad seeress.
+Using the intel she received from Caesar, Cassandra would then fake a fit and utter a "prophecy" based on what she knew about the person.
+Despite Gordianus' beliefs, Calpurnia admits that Caelius had been in touch with Clodia during the last few months.
+Getting wind of Caelius' plans, she orders Cassandra to give him and Milo a false prophecy of doom to stop their revolt.
+Before leaving, she asks Gordianus to let her know what he uncovers about Cassandra's death.